Cacti/plugin_intropage/README.md

 ## Original Author

 All thanks goes to Petr Macek (petr.macek@kostax.cz) the original author of Intropage!
-He has turned over the Intropage Plguin to the broader Cacti community for long term management.
+He has turned over the Intropage Plugin to the broader Cacti community for long term management.
 We would like to thank him for all his contributions past, present and future.